-Analysts covering the company are expecting the revenues to grow 31.3% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 30.1% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-DocuSign's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 77.7% in Q2.
+DocuSign's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 78.7% in Q3.

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Trending up over the last year, this is a good gross margin that allows companies like DocuSign to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a good gross margin that allows companies like DocuSign to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Is Now The Time?

-DocuSign may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering DocuSign, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think DocuSign is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its strong gross margins suggest it can operate profitably and sustainably.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

-The market is certainly expecting long term growth from DocuSign given its price to sales ratio based on the next twelve months is 24.5.
-There is definitely a lot of things to like about DocuSign and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.
+The market is certainly expecting long term growth from DocuSign given its price to sales ratio based on the next twelve months is 18.2x.
+There is definitely a lot of things to like about DocuSign and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.